National 3/4 Applications of Mathematics

 The general aim of this Unit is to develop learners’ numerical and information handling skills to solve straightforward, real-life problems involving number, money, time and measurement.
-As learners tackle real-life problems, they will decide what numeracy skills to use and how to apply these skills to an appropriate level of accuracy.
 Learners will also interpret graphical data and use their knowledge and understanding of probability to identify solutions to straightforward real-life problems involving money, time and measurement.
-Learners will use their solutions to make and explain decisions.

-All levels of Maths courses studied in S4 are allocated 4 periods of study per week.
+All levels of Mathematics courses studied in S3/4 are allocated 4 periods per week.

 We use a wide variety of teaching approaches and resources to engage pupils fully in the learning experience.
 Individual, paired and group-work is encouraged through the use of: